2026 WAFES Conference

 19.1.
 Attendees who are eligible to claim costs must supply relevant tax receipts to receive reimbursement.

 19.3.
-Motor vehicle allowance: Attendees must submit a travel claim form.
+Motor vehicle allowance: Eligible Attendees must submit a travel claim form.
 Refer to Appendix 2 for calculation instructions.

 • Any charges for incidentals within the hotel room (such as mini bar expenses or alcohol purchases) are not claimable and payment for these will remain the responsibility of the Attendee.